t-edson/phcontrols/README.md

 SASS is used to create the Style sheet, but a common CSS file is included too.

-To use the PHP library, it's needed to include the code in a PHP file:
+To use the PHP library, just copy the files in an accesible path and includes the following code in a PHP file:

 ```
 <?php